ryder52/angular-calculator/README.md

 This app was built with angular to learn angular and PWA.

-HTML and CSS files are from https://www.techiediaries.com/angular-9-tutorial-and-example/
+HTML and CSS files are from https://www.techiediaries.com/angular-9-tutorial-and-example/ and slightly changed.

 ## Run on local server